barbagroup/PetIBM/doc/markdowns/installation.md

 Once the process is done, jump into the environment through either `mamba activate <env name>` or `source <mamba installation prefix>/bin/activate <env name>`.

+The above command only installs required packages for the flow solvers.
+See section A.3 for dependencies for post-processing with example cases.

 To proceed, let's assume you would like to download PetIBM's source files to path `$HOME/sfw/petibm/PetIBM`, and to install PetIBM's final solvers and libraries to